makrai/notes/naseem2204-benchmark-mental-pretrained.md

     * The total number of tweets is 18,503, with 8,965 pro-vaccine tweets, 1,976 anti-vaccine tweets, and 7,562 neutral tweets
 6. COVID: We used 5 covid related datasets to test our model
-  * COVID Lies (Hossain+ 2020): 6761 tweets annotated by experts with known COVID-19 misconceptions and tweets that agree, disagree, or express no stance
+  * COVID Lies (Hossain+ 2020)
+    * 6761 tweets annotated by experts with known COVID-19 misconceptions
+    * tweets that agree, disagree, or express no stance
   * Covid category (Müller+ 2020)
+    Martin Müller, Marcel Salathé, and Per E Kummervold.
+    Covid-twitter-bert: An NLP model to analyse covid-19 content on twitter arXiv preprint arXiv:2005.07503.
     * Amazon Turk annotators
       * Crowdbreaks was used to perform the annotation
     * tweet texts classified as personal narrative or news